milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 As part of providing these features, Microsoft collects usage data about your communications that includes the time and date of the communication and the numbers or user names that are part of the communication.

+Compatibility with Teams.
+As a Skype user, you can also log into Teams using your Skype account.
+If you log into Teams via your Skype credentials, you can use Teams to chat with and call other Skype and Teams users, and you can access your Skype missed calls and chat history through Teams.
+Teams users will be able to contact you on Skype and see your Skype presence status.
+For more information about Teams, see the Microsoft Teams section of this privacy statement.

-Skype profile.
-Your Skype profile includes information you provided when you set up a Microsoft account.
-To enable other people to find you on Skype (or products that interact with Skype, such as Skype for Business), depending on your profile settings, your Skype profile is included in the Skype public search.
+Finding Teams and Skype Contacts.
+Your Skype profile includes information you provided when you set up a Microsoft or Skype account.
+To enable other people to find you on Skype (or products that interact with Skype, such as Skype for Business or Microsoft Teams), your Skype profile is included in Skype and Teams public search directories and may be visible on both Skype and Teams.
+Depending on your profile settings, Skype and Teams users can find you by your name, email, and/or phone number.
 Your profile includes your user name, avatar, and any other data you choose to add to your profile or display to others.

 Emergency calling in the United States.
 If you enable location sharing for emergency calling, your location will be periodically collected to enable Microsoft to share your location with emergency calling service providers if you dial 911.
 Your location information is only shared if you enable location sharing for emergency calling and you initiate a 911 call.